-The benefit of the proposal is based on a financial value for each business goal.
-To illustrate the approach the table shows fictitious figures for proposal A.
+The total benefit of the proposal is based on a financial value for each business goal.
+The table shows an example with fictitious figures for proposal A.

-Potential: The customer estimates the potential benefit of the goal per year.
+Potential: The customer's estimate of the potential benefit for a 5-year period.
 Measured in million \$.

-Fraction: For each proposal the customer estimates the fraction of the potential benefit that this proposal can reach if delivered as promised.
+Fraction: For each proposal the customer estimates the fraction of the potential benefit that this proposal can reach if the supplier delivers as promised.
 It is stated as a number with one decimal, normally in the range from 0.0 to 1.0.
 Example: The potential cost saving of efficient task support is estimated to one hour per day per employee.
-A proposal that might save only half an hour will have fraction = 0.5.
+Proposal A seems to save only half an hour and gets the fraction 0.5.

-Risk: For each proposal the customer estimates the risk that the fraction will not be realized as promised.
-The risk is estimated based on how detailed the solution is, whether the relevant part of the solution exists, whether it has been tried elsewhere, the supplier's domain knowledge, and the time proposed for the proof of concept.
-Example: The supplier has sketched a detailed solution but it doesn't exist yet.
+Risk: For each proposal the customer estimates the risk that the fraction will not be met.
+The risk is estimated based on how detailed the solution is, whether the relevant part of the solution exists, whether it is used elsewhere, the supplier's domain knowledge, and the time proposed for the proof of concept.
+Example: Supplier A has sketched a detailed solution but it doesn't exist yet.
+However, he has good domain knowledge.
 The risk is estimated to 30%.

-Value: Computed as Potential \ Fraction \ (1-Risk)
+5-year value: Computed as Potential \ Fraction \ (1-Risk)

-Business goal Fraction Risk Value
+Business goal Fraction Risk 5-year value

-Α В С Α В С Α В С
+poten- tial Α В С Α В С Α В С

-[1.
-Efficient support of clinical tasks 40 0.5 30% 14
+Efficient support of clinical tasks 200 0.5 30% 70

-2. Reduce medication errors 10 1.0 10% 9
+2. Reduce medication errors 50 1.0 10% 45

-3. Continuous improvement 10 1.0 40% 6
+3. Continuous improvement 50 1.0 40% 30

-Lower operational costs (included in the costs below)
+4. Lower operational costs (included below)

-Total benefit per year (million \$) ] 60 29
+Total benefit for 5 years (million \$) 300 145

-For each proposal the customer estimates the net benefit.
-First the total benefit is computed for a period of 5 years.
-Then the costs of deploying and operating the system are subtracted.
+The customer estimates the net benefit for each proposal.
+The total benefit for a period of 5 years is computed above.
+The costs of deploying and operating the system are subtracted.
 The result is the net benefit for 5 years.
-Notice that all the figures may vary between proposals.
+Notice that all the figures may differ between proposals.